KevinDoughty/Hypermatic/README.md

 animating from the old value minus the new value, to a destination value of zero.
 This is the best technique for responding to rapid user events.
 More in depth explaination and interactive demos are avaliable at [http://kxdx.org](http://kxdx.org).
+The Web Animations spec is still in draft and subject to change, which happens often.
+Because of the volatility this is should not be used in the real world, for the time being.

 ### $.fn.hypermatic()